-Inspect the Rollover Protection Structure (ROPS) for any deformation, twisting, cracking, missing or damaged fasteners, loose fasteners, modification to the production form, missing ROPS label, unauthorized repair or welding, and/or improper installation.
-If any of these circumstances are discovered, do not operate and immediately bring the vehicle to an authorized dealer for service.
+Inspect the Rollover Protection Structure (ROPS) for any deformation, damage, improper installation, loose or missing fasteners, modifications, drilling, repair, welding and/or a missing label.
+If any of these circumstances are discovered, do not operate and immediately bring the vehicle to an authorized Textron Off Road dealer for service.

-Preparation For Storage
+Preparation for Storage